zbraiterman/salesforce-programmable-wallets/README.md

 ## How To Test the App - Using Repository

-1. Fetch the repository
+1. Clone the repository.
-1. Checkout the main branch
+1. Checkout the main branch.
 1. Log into the Dev Hub Org by running
    `sf org login web --set-default-dev-hub --alias DevHub --instance-url https://login.salesforce.com` and entering your username and password.